 R2 Solutions (R2S) is a non-profit organization established to house the R2 Practices.
 It will conduct educational and outreach services and provide administrative support for the multi-stakeholder R2 Technical Advisory Committee.

-Elgin Recycling filters all E-Scrap from our five recycling centers through our R2 certified electronics facility ensuring that your electronics are handled safely & securely.
+Elgin Recycling filters all E-Scrap from our four recycling centers through our R2 certified electronics facility ensuring that your electronics are handled safely & securely.

 R2 Certificate of Registration